Nepal Travel Guide

 Nepal Festivals and Events Calendar

-Buddha’s May birthday makes Lumbini and the Buddhist shrines of Kathmandu a center for pilgrimage and festivals.
+Buddha's May birthday makes Lumbini and the Buddhist shrines of Kathmandu a center for pilgrimage and festivals.
 Monks mark elaborate ceremonies, prayer flags are changed, and butter lamps are lighted in temples.
-Peace prayers and meditation are followed by foreign Buddhist delegations at Lumbini.
-Boudhanath and Swayambhunath stupas at Kathmandu see the vibrant festivities in which thousands of pilgrim present alms and go around the shrines from early morning to late night.
+Prayers and meditation are followed by foreign Buddhist delegations at Lumbini.
+Boudhanath and Swayambhunath stupas at Kathmandu see the vibrant festivities in which thousands of pilgrims present alms and go around the shrines from early morning to late night.

-Spring color festival has people throwing colored water and powder at others to symbolize triumph of spring over winter and virtue over vice.
-In Kathmandu, there is celebration around Basantapur, and there is live music and dance that offers a carnival type of ambiance.
+The spring color festival has people throwing colored water and powder at others to symbolize the triumph of spring over winter and virtue over vice.
+In Kathmandu, there is a celebration around Basantapur, and there is live music and dance that offers a carnival-type ambiance.
 Celebrations start a day earlier in the Terai and reach the mountains a day later.
-Tourists are welcome to join but are asked to wear clothes they don’t mind being permanently colored and guard electronics and cameras.
+Tourists are welcome to join but are asked to wear clothes they don't mind being permanently colored and guard their electronics and cameras.

-This eight-day festival that is only celebrated in Kathmandu is dedicated to the rain god Indra and features the coming of the Kumari (living goddess), beautiful mask dances, and the installation of a ceremonial pole.
+This eight-day festival, which is only celebrated in Kathmandu, is dedicated to the rain god Indra and features the coming of the Kumari (living goddess), beautiful mask dances, and the installation of a ceremonial pole.
 The climax is the Kumari chariot procession through the city streets, accompanied by chariots similar to hers with boys within them representing Ganesh and Bhairav.
 The city streets at night are aglow with torchlit performances of ancient dance-dramas of demons and gods, imparting an unearthly hue to the entire environment.

 Nepal Itinerary Suggestions